abdelrahman-mustafa/ALTEN-AUTO/README.md

 ## Running the tests

-The test structure depends on mocha strategy.
+The test structure depends on mocha strategy integrated with Travis CI.
 The built tests are functional test cases. you can find the main test function within "helper" folder.
 The start point is at test folder with index.js

 ```